mrcepid-rap/mrcepid-filterbcf/Readme.md

 | downstream_gene_variant           | 21    | INTERGENIC |
 | no_score                          | 22    | ERROR      |

+The end-result of this iterative process is each variant in the VCF file gets a collection of INFO fields that contain annotations.
+For information on these annotations, please see the README for the next applet in this pipeline [mrcepid-annotatecadd](https://github.com/mrcepid-rap/mrcepid-annotatecadd).

 5. Which consequence appears first in the file?

 Filtered VCFs are then annotated with information provided by VEP using `bcftools annotate`: